gogata05/Cupid_Meet_App-.NET-Angular-Project-002/README.md

 ## How to use?

-- 0.Download the repository, extract it to folder and open with Visual Studio Code
+- 0. Download the repository, extract it to folder and open with Visual Studio Code

 Open Terminal in "API" folder:

-2.Add appsetting.json with:
+2. Add appsetting.json with:

 ```
 {
   "Logging": {